"Sweep away all monsters and demons."

 Dorian Abbot, a professor of geophysical science at MIT who argues openly for meritocracy in all fields, is disinvited from giving an annual lecture (known as the Carlson Lecture) because the department wants to avoid controversy.
 A group of roughly 150 students sign a letter denunciating Professor Abbott and making a list of demands.
 Students who are uncomfortable with Professor Abbott demand, among other things, that they be given an alternative option that will allow them to complete their course and receive credit for it without having to be under the instruction of Professor Abbott.

-Bright Sheng, a University of Michigan professor who lived through the Cultural Revolution in Maoist China, is castigated by students at U of M after showing a clip from the 1965 film adaptation of Othello, wherein Laurence Oliver wears blackface.
+Bright Sheng, a University of Michigan professor who lived through the Cultural Revolution of Maoist China, is castigated by students at U of M after showing a clip from the 1965 film adaptation of Othello, wherein Laurence Oliver wears blackface.
 The students want Professor Sheng fired.
 Sheng decides to step away from the class and let another professor take over.

-Professor Sheng is still employed at the University of Michigan.
+Sheng is still employed at the University of Michigan.

 A documentary about Chapelle’s 2020 comedy tour is cancelled by various film festivals.